 Funding objectives in the General Envelope (relevant to German applicants)

 Actions in connection with efficient, interconnected, interoperable and multimodal networks

-- upgrading of cross-border connections and infilling of gaps;
+- construction and upgrading of cross-border connections and infills of gaps;

-- capacity enhancement of existing sections including upgrading of level crossings and upgrading for 740 metre long trains;
+- increasing the capacity and performance of existing sections including upgrading of level crossings and upgrading for 740 m long trains;

 - capacity enhancement at rail nodes, including for a better interaction of long-distance and local services;